agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/BNToolsExplain.rst

 order to explore its qualitative and/or quantitave behaviours.

-.. autoclass:: pyAgrum.base.JunctionTreeGenerator
+.. autoclass:: pyAgrum.JunctionTreeGenerator

-.. autoclass:: pyAgrum.bn.EssentialGraph
+.. autoclass:: pyAgrum.EssentialGraph

-.. autoclass:: pyAgrum.bn.MarkovBlanket
+.. autoclass:: pyAgrum.MarkovBlanket